9. Local code of governance

 The Local Code of Governance (PDF 1.4Mb) is reviewed every year and has been substantially updated following a recent review.

-We are responsible for ensuring its business is conducted in accordance with the law and proper standards.
+We're responsible for making sure its business is conducted in accordance with the law and proper standards.
 Public money is safeguarded, properly accounted for and used economically, efficiently and effectively.

 The attached Local Code of Governance sets out the proposed new governance framework.
-This links into the production of the Annual Governance Statement that the Council must prepare and report each year.
+This links into the production of the Annual Governance Statement that the we must prepare and report each year.

 In particular, the guidance highlights the increasing focus on sustainability.
-The guidance provides that the outcomes of Council activity should be defined (and therefore monitored) in terms of social, economic and environmental benefit.
+The guidance provides that the outcomes of our activity should be defined, and therefore monitored, in terms of social, economic and environmental benefit.

-The council must be able to demonstrate that it has governance structures in place that comply with the updated seven (previously six) core and sub principles contained in this framework.
+We must be able to demonstrate that it has governance structures in place that comply with the updated 7, previously 6, core and sub principles contained in this framework.

 We have therefore developed and will maintain a local code of governance/governance arrangements reflecting the new principles set out.
-Whatever form of arrangement is in place, we will need to test their governance structures and partnerships against the Framework’s principles.
+Whatever form of arrangement is in place, we'll need to test their governance structures and partnerships against the Framework’s principles.